 Top-level domain | .tt |

-History of the Trinidad and Tobago Flag
+History of the Trinidad and Tobago flag

 The flag was officially adopted on August 31, 1962, coinciding with Trinidad and Tobago's independence from British rule.
 Its design was the result of a committee formed to create national symbols for the newly independent nation.
 The committee was led by Dr. Patrick Solomon, then Minister of Home Affairs, and included notable artists and cultural figures.
 The final design was created by Carlisle Chang, a prominent Trinidadian artist and designer.

-Symbolism and Design of the Trinidad and Tobago Flag
+Symbolism and design of the Trinidad and Tobago flag

 Each element of the Trinidad and Tobago flag carries significant symbolic meaning: